gregtuc/paywall-attacker/README.md

 # paywall-murderer
-chrome extension that very well may suplex paywalls and annoying page elements if it doesn't break the page first.
-That's a risk you'll have to take.

-To use it:
+chrome extension that suplexes paywalls and annoying page elements To use it:
 1) Clone the repository and run "npm install".
 2) Enable developer mode in chrome://extensions and click and drag the directory onto the page.